 How it works

-- Start again by Flash-frying mini patties in olive oil (see video above)
+- Start again by Flash-frying mini patties in a dry non stick pan (see video above)

 - Call your dog to you